vanallenlab/moalmanac/datasources/preclinical/annotated/README.md

 # Annotated inputs
 Molecular features formatted as described in the `formatted/` folder are to be annotated by [MOAlmanac](https://github.com/vanallenlab/moalmanac) before use.
-Inputs requirements are needed to run this step are,
+The inputs requirements are needed to run this step are,
 - A formatted input for somatic variants, as described in the `formatted/` folder
 - A formatted input for copy number alterations, as described in the `formatted/` folder
 - A formatted input for fusions, as described in the `formatted/` folder